 Here is the general rule: Avoid processed foods, excess sugar, alcohol, and stimulating drinks.
 Also, adding homemade bone broth to your meals can give you a much-needed nutritional boost.
 They are a particularly good source of collagen.

-Finally, eat more proteins and healthy fats.
+Finally, eat more lean and plant-based proteins and healthy fats.
 They’ll keep you full for longer, so you’ll be able to avoid snacking between meals, lowering the risk of overeating.